basitmir7/basitmir7/README.md

 - 🔭 I’m currently working to get better at programming.
 - 🌱 I’m currently learning web development.
-- 👯 I’m looking to collaborate on different projects.
+- 👯 I’m looking for collaboration.
 - 🤔 I’m looking for help on various issues and also ready to provide.
 - 💬 Ask me about anything.
 - 📫 How to reach me: